tedmcn/ExercisesInC/reading_questions/thinkos.md

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+An advantage of using FAT over an inode might be that the size of files can be more dynamic, because if a file only needs one block, the inode would still use 12 blocks, while the FAT system only needs one.

+However, it is more expensive to read the next block on a FAT system as you have to follow a pointer instead of continuing down the physical memory.

 6) What is overhead?
 What is fragmentation?

+Overhead is the cost of running, in this case, its the cost of an empty block.
+We want the size of an empty block to be as near 0 as possible without sacrificing any functionality.

+Fragmentation is when you've allocated more blocks then necisarry and arn't using the total.
+You have empty blocks.

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+This is a good idea because it is technically true.
+There is nothing magical about any given range of values in memory that happens to be a file, other than the fact that somewhere else it has been defined to be "a file".
+The more you can abstract away concepts like "files", the more all the different pieces of a computer can work together.

+It might be a bad way to think like this though because there are a lot of other notions that come with the idea of a file, such as "a file has an owner", which does not necisarrily have to be true.
+It's not good because the meaning in the expression might get lost in the semantics of the word "file".

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then